-The work and performance of the Title I service providers shall be monitored by the Board Executive Director in accordance with the Board's monitoring policy.
+The work and performance of the Title I service providers shall be monitored by the LWDB executive director in accordance with the Board's monitoring policy.
 Any issues related to the provision of services by a Title I service provider shall be handled by the Executive Director of the Board and a corrective action notice shall be issued.
-Should such issues not be resolved (or a plan for resolution be in place) within sixty (60) days of being identified, then the Executive Director will consult with the Board Chair and outstanding issues will be addressed by the Executive Committee of the Board.
+Should such issues not be resolved (or a plan for resolution be in place) within sixty (60) days of being identified, then the executive director will consult with the Board Chair and outstanding issues will be addressed by the Executive Committee of the Board.

-Reporting: Title I Service Providers report to the Board's Executive Director.
+Reporting: Title I Service Providers report to the Board's executive director.

-G. Board and Committees
+H. Board and Committees